apegroup/APEReactiveNetworking/README.md

 }
 ```

-Error handling is performed in the usual 'failed' closure of the SignalProducer:
+Error handling is performed in the usual *failed* closure of the SignalProducer:

 ```swift
 signalProducer.on(failed: { (operationError: Network.OperationError) in